The type of grind you put on your coffee beans makes a difference. Here's how to pair the type of grind with the right coffee-making method.

 - Blade Grinder: grinds beans using a blade that twirls like the blade of a blender--best for medium and coarse grinds.
 You can find a quality one for as little as $20, but the drawback is they don't produce a very consistent grind.
 The blade rotates, chopping whatever happens to be in its way, making some particles slightly larger than others (which is less of an issue with medium and coarse grinds).

-- Burr Grinder: grinds beans between two horizontal metal burrs, creating a very even, consistent grind.
+- Burr Grinder: grinds beans between two horizontal metal or ceramic burrs, creating a very even, consistent grind.
 Burr grinders can handle fine to coarse grinds easily, but are especially good for medium-fine to fine grinds, where uniformity in the coffee particles is important.
 This type of grinder is perfect for someone who is grinding for different types of machines.
-The biggest drawback is price--most cost between $45-$100.
+You can find electric or manual (hand-cranked) burr grinders.

 Whether it's freshly scooped beans or ground coffee, it can be stored the same way: